farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 farmOS has been using Docker and Docker Compose to create and distribute reproducible development environments for the past many years.
-Each commit to farmOS builds a new Docker image that includes the environment and development dependencies required to install, test and lint the core codebase.
+Each commit to farmOS builds a new Docker image that includes the environment and development dependencies required to install, test, and lint the core codebase.
 While this process has worked well to onboard many new contributors and developers of farmOS, it has not been without a few headaches.